Food production and processing ensures that food is edible and safe.

 - food certification and assurance schemes.

 - All food needs to be processed before they can be eaten, even if they are picked and washed.
-For a simple introduction, use the Can I eat it? presentation.
+For a simple introduction and a stimulus for further discussion, use the Can I eat it? presentation.
 Ask the pupils to explain how the food given as examples are processed to make them safe to eat and edible.